 Other mats I liked

 At RYoga in Rome they use the Manduka Black Pro.
 This one is my second favorite.
 It’s very comfortable but it’s heavy and expensive.
 Another one I like is the Yogo Ultralight.
-Not cheap either, but ultralight, foldable and it has a good grip.
+Not cheap either, but ultralight, easy to fold and carry and it has a good grip.
 Of course the comfort is less with such a thin mat.
 The last mat I use is a mat of the unknown/private brand Q4Life from the Action, a shop in Holland.
 Not a really good quality but a medium grip and very light.
 And only 4 euro 🙂

 Also the GuruGrid has dots on their mat.
 Click on the image for the specifications